esp8266/Arduino/README.md

 - Start Arduino and open Perferences window.
 - Enter ```http://arduino.esp8266.com/package_esp8266com_index.json``` into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 - Open Boards Manager from Tools > Board menu and install *esp8266* platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
+- Is there a development branch also, but note that this version is often broken for various reasons http://arduino.esp8266.com/staging/package_esp8266com_index.json

 ### [Change log](hardware/esp8266com/esp8266/changes.md)